keenjo/webnlg_analogy_experiments/ControlPrefixes/README.md

 This directory contains modified code from the following repository in order to recreate and expand upon experiments from `Control Prefixes for Parameter-efficient Text Generation (Clive et al, 2021)`:
 - https://github.com/jordiclive/ControlPrefixes.git

+Note: Be sure to use python 3.7 when running these experiments

 # Control Prefixes for Parameter-efficient Text Generation! 🚅
 This is the implementation of [Control Prefixes for Parameter-efficient Text Generation](https://arxiv.org/abs/2110.08329)